-UNIT CODE CHCECE031 UNIT TITLE Support children's health, safety and wellbeing APPLICATION This unit describes the performance outcomes, skills and knowledge to support and promote children's health, safety and wellbeing in relation to physical activity, healthy eating, sleep, rest and relaxation and individual medical requirements.
-This unit applies to educators who work according to established policies and procedures and under the guidance of others in regulated children's education and care services in Australia.
-The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian standards and industry codes of practice.
-PREREQUISITE UNIT Nil COMPETENCY FIELD Early Childhood Education and Care UNIT SECTOR Children's Education and Care
+UNIT CODE CHCECE031 UNIT TITLE Support children's health, safety and wellbeing APPLICATION This unit describes the performance outcomes, skills and knowledge to support and promote children's health, safety and wellbeing in relation to physical activity, healthy eating, sleep and individual medical requirements.
+It requires the ability to minimise risk and ensure appropriate supervision at all times.
+This unit applies to educators who work according to established policies and procedures and under the guidance of others in children's education and care services.
+The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand standards and industry codes of practice.
+PREREQUISTE UNIT Nil COMPETENCY FIELD Early Childhood Education and Care UNIT SECTOR Children's Education and Care

 ELEMENTS PERFORMANCE CRITERIA Elements describe the essential outcomes Performance criteria describe the performance needed to demonstrate achievement of the element.
-1. Implement hygiene and health procedures.
+1. Follow hygiene and health procedures.
 1.1 Follow health and hygiene regulatory requirements and service procedures.
-1.2 Support children to learn personal health and hygiene practices through discussion, modelling and repeated experience.
+1.2 Support children to learn personal health and hygiene practices through discussion and role-modelling.
 1.3 Identify practices that are not consistent with requirements and procedures and take corrective action within level of responsibility.
 2. Support each child's health needs.
-2.1 Maintain knowledge of children's health needs by seeking and sharing information with colleagues and families.
+2.1 Maintain knowledge of children's health needs by seeking and sharing information with families.
 2.2 Maintain confidentiality in relation to children's individual health needs.
-2.3 Implement service risk-management strategies for children with long-term medical conditions.
+2.3 Follow service risk-management strategies for children with long-term medical conditions.
 2.4 Identify service and legislative requirements and procedures for short and long-term medication administration.
-2.5 Observe and respond to signs of illness and injury in children and systematically record and share this information with colleagues and families according to service policies and procedures and regulatory requirements.
+2.5 Observe and respond to signs of illness and injury in children and systematically record and share this information with families according to service policies and procedures.